-We have implemented policies relating to our commitment to ethical business practices.
-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We are fully committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We have zero tolerance to slavery and human trafficking.
+Our internal policies reflect our commitment to acting ethically and with integrity in all our business relationships.
 We expect all our contractors, suppliers and other business partners to uphold the same high standards as we do, by ensuring all employees and workers are treated with dignity and respect in a fair and ethical environment.

 We work to identify, assess, and monitor any potential areas of risk in relation to our business and supply chains.
 This includes considering the length of the relationship, nature of what is being supplied and the location from where it is being supplied.
 We will continue to look to manage any risks identified.

+While we do not operate in any high-risk contexts, we seek to ensure a very high level of effectiveness in ensuring that slavery and human trafficking are not taking place in any part of our business or supply chain.
 We will continue to monitor and develop our practices in respect of combatting slavery or human trafficking to target areas of our business if we become aware there is a potential risk of modern slavery.
-Our legal function is responsible for checking and testing the success of our commitments, and will work to ensure we meet our expectations.
-This statement is given on behalf of North Highland for the financial year ending 31 December 2018.
-It sets out the steps taken during the financial year to prevent modern slavery and human trafficking in our business and supply chains.
+Our legal function is responsible for checking and testing the success of our commitments and will work to ensure we meet our expectations.

 Patrick R. Ray